 When a parent has sole physical custody, the child spends most of their time with one parent.
 However, the other parent may have visitation rights, seeing the children on occasion.
 If the child is not safe with the other parent, the courts will not award visitation rights, and one parent will have custody.

 Joint physical custody typically means that the child splits their time evenly between parents.
 They may switch weeks, go on weekends, or even spend months at a time at another parent’s house.
 Again, these decisions are made based on the best interests of the children involved.

 Custody Assistance in NC

 While the courts determine specific custody orders, that does not mean that they cannot change over time.
 If you and your spouse need to alter your custody arrangements, reach out to an experienced family law team.
-Rech Law, P.C. understands the importance of making the best decisions for your children.
+Our child custody lawyers in Charlotte, NC understand the importance of making the best decisions for your children.